-Table 7.
-Findings Obtained from Student Interviews Themes Similar Student Statements If I had a Television Channel I would always show the children who are happy, are studying at school, are playing, are dancing, are drawing pictures on television.
+Themes Similar Student Statements If I had a Television Channel I would always show the children who are happy, are studying at school, are playing, are dancing, are drawing pictures on television.
 There would be tragedy in the series, but I would always keep the children away from the tragedy I would like to show that children who are suffering and begging.
 Because I would like them to understand what children on the street are suffering.
 People must adopt orphan children, or immediately refer them to the Social Service and Children Protection Institution when they see a child on the street I would like to show children who are healthier, are educated, can live with their family, and can express their thoughts and feelings freely on my television channel.
 Because I believe that every child should have these rights, and that the family and the state should protect their rights I would interview with a child everyday and make her/him tell her/his dreams.
 This time I would present the events that children have achieved and are upset like on a news channel.
-In short, I would turn what was presented on a regular channel into children's versions I would like to show the children in better places or when explaining their problems.
-Because it does not make sense for people to see the children suffering I would show the children who are happy, smart and hardworking because they can set an example for other children and television audiences I would show the children as they are happy and cheerful.
+In short, I would show the children in better places or when explaining their problems.
+Because it does not make sense for people to see the children suffering I would show the children who are happy, healthy, cheerful and didn't see any wars I would always show the children as they are happy and cheerful.
 Because I would show the children as happy, so that the child who played this role did not demoralize.
 Because I know that every child has the same rights On television, I would like to show which rights of children are being violated.
 I would not want to show unhappy children on television.
 Because I don't want the audience to be upset.
 Happy news makes them happy.
 So I would like to show happy children I would like all programs that contain violence to be removed.
-Because these programs affect the mental health of all children negatively I would like to see happy, in touch with nature, running and playing.
-For this, all the world needs peace.
+Because these programs affect the mental health of all children negatively I would like to see the children happy.
+I can always achieve what I want I would like children to be shown happy, in touch with nature, running and playing